wireapp/wire-server/src/understand/restund.rst

 If *Conference Calling 2.0* (:ref:`SFT <understand-sft>`) is enabled, a Restund instance, additionally, must be allowed to communicate with ::ref:`SFT instances <install-sft-firewall-rules>` on the same UDP ports mentioned above.
-In this scenario a Restund server becomes sort of a proxy for the client, if the client is not able to establish a direct connection to the SFT server.
+In this scenario a Restund server becomes sort of a proxy for the client, if the client is not able to establish a media channel between itself and the SFT server.

 *For more information, please refer to the source code of the Ansible role:* `restund <https://github.com/wireapp/ansible-restund/blob/master/tasks/firewall.yml>`__.